NethServer/docs/developer-manual/en/collectd.rst

 Cleanup
 =======

-Every day a cronjob (:file:`/etc/cron.daily/collectd_cleanup`) takes care to clean up all rdd files not updated during the last day.
+Every day a cronjob (:file:`/etc/cron.daily/collectd_cleanup`) takes care to clean up all RRD files not updated during the last day.